-- a) to filter the water contained in the spent fuel pool and/or the fuel transfer canal to femove suspended solids above a nominal .5 micron rating.
-This is doue to maintain the clarity of the water to a 1 NTU rating. - b) to remove soluble fission products from the spent fuel pool or the fuel transfer canal by demineralization of the water.
-This is done to keep the equivalent Cs-137 concentration less than .02 μ ci/ml and thus reduce the dose rate contribution of the water.
+- a) to filter the water contained in the spent fuel pool and/or the fuel transfer canal to remove suspended solids above a nominal .5 micror rating.
+This is done to maintain the clarity of the water. - b) to remove soluble fission products from the spent fuel pool or the fuel transfer canal by demineralization of the water.
+This is done to keep the equivalent Cs-137 concentration less than .02 μci/ml, excluding antimony, and thus reduce the dose rate contribution of t' water.
 Also, a flowpath to EPICOR II via the RCBT's is provided to remove Sb-125 in the event that high Sb-125 levels are encountered.